yuiseki/yuiseki/README.md

 ## Basic profile

 - Born in 1984
-- Product manager of Gyazo in Helpfeel Inc.
+- Product manager & Software engineer of Gyazo in Helpfeel Inc.
 - Contributing to UN Open GIS, OpenStreetMap and Code for Japan

 ## More detailed profile